 64 Parishes purchases articles on a “work-for-hire” basis.
 Text will go through an in-house editing process, and we reserve the right to title, subtitle, caption, and make final illustration selections.
 Contracts will be forwarded via email prior to publication, and all reprint rights, including digital publishing rights, are retained by 64 Parishes unless other arrangements are made.

 Plagiarism and/or the use of AI to generate any part of an author’s submission, if detected, will result in cancellation of any and all publication agreements for the article in question.

 Our articles are heavily illustrated, and while it is not required, we encourage authors to send available photographs and illustrations (with permissions information) or contacts for sources that can supply images.

 We follow the Chicago Manual of Style, with a small number of house rules for locally relevant situations.
-A detailed style guide may be found here.
-All submissions, whether under review or contracted, are expected to follow our style guide.
+All submissions are expected to follow our style guide, which may be found here.
+Footnotes and bibliographies are not required, but we do ask authors to include sources for fact-checking.

 We encourage submissions from historically underrepresented groups and early-career writers and scholars.